 1.5 linear feet

-INVENTORY Family papers and genealogical research materials compiled by Fred H. Meinershagen of Columbia, Missouri for a published family history entitled "The Prosperous and Diligent Blacksmith from Wersen."
-[Meinershagen, Begemann, Hackmann, Neiweg, Brinkmann families ] Includes correspondence, research, family reunion notes and other materials, newspaper clippings, obituaries, photographs, color slides, negatives, and genealogical charts.
+Family papers and genealogical research materials compiled by Fred H. Meinershagen of Columbia, Missouri, for a published family history entitled "The Prosperous and Diligent Blacksmith from Wersen" [Meinershagen, Begemann, Hackmann, Neiweg, and Brinkmann families].
+Includes correspondence, research, family reunion notes and other materials, newspaper clippings, obituaries, photographs, color slides, negatives, and genealogical charts.

 Memorial Methodist Church, St. Louis, Missouri, Records, 1844-1981, (C1071)